Serving Deep Learning Models with Deduplication from Relational Databases

-As aforementioned, an important pattern of model serving involves multiple versions of models that have the same architecture, e.g., obtained by retraining/finetuning a model using different datasets.
-We found that the deduplication of such models does not require tensor block remapping at all, as a shared tensor block is often mapped to the same position of all tensors it belongs to.
-That's because during the process of finetuning and retraining, only partial weights will change.
-For a tensor block in such scenarios, we only need $m$ integers to specify the IDs of tensors that share it.
+{ Model serving to support versioning with roll-back, A/B testing, personalization, etc., involves multiple similar models of the same architecture~\cite{olston2017tensorflow, crankshaw2017clipper}.
+We observed from experiments that the deduplication of such models does not require tensor block remapping at all, as a shared tensor block is always mapped to the same position of all related tensors.
+That's because only partial weights are different across these models.
+For a tensor block in such scenarios, we only need $m$ integers to specify the IDs of tensors that share it.} } \eat{ }

-\textbf{Model Removal and Updates.} To remove a tensor, all private pages belonging to the tensor will be removed, and then, for each shared page belonging to this tensor, its reference count will be decremented.
-Once a shared page's reference count is dropped to $1$, this shared page will be moved from the shared page set to the private set of the tensor that owns the page.
-Given that the models in a serving scenario are less frequently updated than models in a training scenario, an update is implemented as a removal of the old tensor followed by an insertion of the new tensor.
-However, the index can be easily extended to facilitate model updates at a fine-grained level, as discussed in Sec.~\ref{sec:index}.